containerum/user-manager/README.md

+# user-manager
-# User service for Containerum Platform
+User manager is user service for managing users, groups, credentials, user and domain blacklists for Containerum

+## Prerequisites
+MongoDB

 ## Installation

+### Manually

 ### Using Helm